cisco/cisco-network-puppet-module/README.md

 Default_cost for default summary Link-State Advertisement (LSA).
 Valid values are integer or keyword 'default'.

 ##### `filter_list_in`
-Filter networks sent to this area.
+This is a route-map for filtering networks sent to this area.
 Valid values are string or keyword 'default'.

 ##### `filter_list_out`
-Filter networks sent from this area.
+This is a route-map for filtering networks sent from this area.
 Valid values are string or keyword 'default'.

 ##### `range`
-Configures an address range for an area.
-Valid values are an array of [ip, not_advertise, cost] pairs or keyword 'default'. `ip` is mandatory in the sub-arrays but `not_advertise` and `cost` are optional.
+Summarizes routes at an area boundary.
+Optionally sets the area range status to DoNotAdvertise as well as setting per-summary cost values.
+Valid values are a nested array of [summary_address, 'not_advertise', cost], or keyword 'default'.
+The summary-address is mandatory.

 Example: `range => [['10.3.0.0/16', 'not_advertise', '23'],
                     ['10.3.0.0/32', 'not_advertise'],